OpenSextant/Xponents/solr/REPORT.md

 * TODO: automate DB validation by source and country and generate this report.
 * CAVEAT: The SQLite DB is available if you build the `./solr` gazetteer project data sources Or know someone who has and is kind enough to share.
+* FINALLY: Please note that this is the debut of the pure Python Gazetteer ETL pipeline.
+The Python API supporting this is an initial release, but well tested.
+This documentation will eventually migrate to a formal Python API document.
+Please scan the entire page so you understand the API functions and limitations.
+Also, please file a git issue here if you would like to see features or find bugs.

+Thank you,
+  The Managment.

 ## Library Details